finch3d/finch-assignment-backend/README.md

 ## Instructions

-* Create a runnable Node.js project, in Docker.
+* Create a runnable Node.js project.
+* Use Docker if you want to add any data base.
 * Put all of it in a git repo, with instructions on how to run.
 * Write down thoughts on:
   * important design decisions